Jobs had battled cancer for years

 He always spoke with immense pride about what he and his engineers accomplished at Apple.

-"Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
-And the only way to do great work is to love what you do," he said while delivering a 2005 commencement address at Stanford University.
+“Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
+And the only way to do great work is to love what you do,” he told the Stanford grads in 2005.

 “If you haven’t found it yet, keep looking.
 Don’t settle.
 As with all matters of the heart, you’ll know when you find it.
 And, like any great relationship, it just gets better and better as the years roll on.”